MicrosoftDocs/azure-docs/articles/digital-twins/concepts-data-history.md

 Once twin data has been historized to Azure Data Explorer, you can use the Azure Digital Twins query plugin for Azure Data Explorer to run queries across the data.
 Read more about the plugin here: [Querying with the Azure Data Explorer plugin](concepts-data-explorer-plugin.md).

-Or, dive deeper into data history with an example scenario in this how-to: [Use data history with Azure Data Explorer](how-to-use-data-history.md).
+Or, dive deeper into data history with creation instructions and an example scenario: [Create a data history connection](how-to-create-data-history-connection.md).